Fr. Sanctus Mario

 The feast of Passover is when the Israelites recall God’s liberation from the hand of the Egyptians.
 So, during this feast, many people throng the temple of Jerusalem which was the centre of the religious life of the people.
 Many people use this time to come to the temple and offer sacrifices to God as part of fulfilling their obligations.

-Before they do this, the sacrifices have to be inspected to make sure that they are unblemished and adequate to offer sacrifices to God.
 Most of the leaders would reject the offerings on the ground that they are not up to the standard to sacrifice to God.
 They do this to achieve their ulterior motives.

 So, they would ask the people to buy the one sold at the temple, which is always at an exorbitant price.
 So the feast hence becomes an occasion of abuse and oppression to the poor.
 Any money brought from outside is also considered unacceptable to be offered to God, which hence has to be changed with the temple money.

-So this occasion becomes an avenue of corruption and oppression.
+So, this occasion becomes an avenue of corruption and oppression.
 When Jesus meets this, He takes a cord and makes a whip out of it and wipes away all those selling and changing their money.
 Angrily He said, “Take all these out of this place and stop turning my Father’s house into a market”.

 We are also God’s temple (1 Corinthians 3:16-17).
 Ephesians 2:2 says that we are God’s eternal dwelling.
 God longs that this dwelling should be kept clean and holy.